 Paint Protection costs can vary depending on the type of ceramic coating, there are many brands and installers in the market in 2020.
 Choosing which brand and installer can be a tiring process.
 Getting your car protected professionally is a great way to save yourself time and get your car protected right the first time, for years to come.

-So how much does it costs to get paint protection on your new or used car?
+So how much does it costs to get paint protection on your new car?
 We’ve got a guide to help you under how much you should pay for ceramic paint protection in 2020.

 The price you pay to have your car paint protection done by a professional will vary, here are some factors when it comes down to cost and things you should consider.

 Ceramic Coating Brand